 4. Can I get all the DHA I need from fish?

-The 2015-2020 Dietary Guidelines for Americans recommend that pregnant and lactating women consume at least 8 and up to 12 ounces of seafood per week which supplies 250 mg EPA and DHA daily.
+The 2015-2020 Dietary Guidelines for Americans recommend that pregnant and lactating women consume at least 8 and up to 12 ounces of seafood per week.
 Sadly, we fall well below this goal, consuming an average of just 3 to 4 ounces of seafood per week.

 Fatty fish such as salmon, herring, sardines, tuna, trout, and mackerel are rich sources of DHA.
 So, choose these types of fish to get the most DHA from your diet.